 The insulation also plays a role in determining the durability of a sleeping bag to a degree.
 Goose down is more volatile since you run the risk of ruining the insulation if you compress it too often or wash it roughly, whereas synthetic insulation is easier to maintain.

 Whatever type of material or insulation you end up going for, however, the golden rule is that a good quality sleeping bag can last you for years if you take the time to care for it properly.

 If you’re using your sleeping bag in a tent, you don’t have to worry about it touching the ground.
 But if you plan on using your sleeping bag to sleep out in the open, it’s important that you use a sleeping pad to protect your sleeping bag from the damp and dirty ground.

-Crashing in your sleeping bag after a long day of hiking can seem tempting, but the dirt and oils from your clothes and skin can ruin your sleeping bag’s quality and insulation over time.
+Crashing in your sleeping bag after a long day of hiking can seem tempting, but the dirt and oils from your clothes and skin can ruin your sleeping bag’s quality and insulation over time—especially if it’s goose down.
 It’s important to take the extra step to change out of your muddy and dirty clothes, and wipe off any sweat, sunscreen or bug spray that is lingering on your skin.

 But if it’s due for a full bath, then hand-washing your sleeping bag in a tub of cool or warm water and gentle soap is the best option.
 Letting it soak for an hour in the water, and then drying it on low-heat or air-drying it will ensure that your sleeping bag stays fresh for a long time.

 You should be airing out your sleeping bag every day you use it to avoid excess moisture from ruining it.
 To do this, turn your sleeping inside out and hang it in the sunlight.
 Although it’s important not to leave it in direct sunlight for more than a couple of hours, as the UV rays will destroy the sleeping bag’s fabric and insulation.